drewpendergrass/CHEEREIO/docs/The-ensemble-configuration-file.rst

 	.. attention::

 		*Note: Lee Murray reports that NOAA doesn't use consistent fields across ObsPack versions.
 If you get an error the preprocessing step (performed during ensemble run directory creation in the installation workflow), or you already have ObsPack files processed, you should set the preprocess_raw_obspack_files variable to false and supply an already populated directory of manually preprocessed files.
-Details for how to do this are provided in the ObsPack documentation for GEOS-Chem.
-(DP, 2023/12/06).*
+Details for how to do this are provided in the ObsPack documentation for GEOS-Chem.*

 .. option:: obspack_gc_input_file